THE POWER OF PAINT - AGAIN

-Cervélo’s lead graphic designer, Tom Briggs, has created many designs for sponsored pro athletes and teams, as well as for new and revamped production models.
-Of these, the three custom projects explored here — Team Dimension Data’s Qhubeka S5, and the P5s ridden by Ironman World Champion Frederik Van Lierde and ITU Long Distance Triathlon World Champion Caroline Steffen — best illustrate his creative process.
+Cervélo’s lead graphic designer, Tom Briggs, has created many designs for sponsored pro athletes and teams, as well as for our new and revamped production models.
+Two of these projects will be explored here to illustrate Cervélo’s drive to push the boundaries of bike design in various ways, including paint technology.